Hamidreza-Hashempoor/Glance-MCMT/README.md

 2) Feature extraction of each target

-We'll utilize pre-trained model for reidentification.
+I'll utilize pre-trained model for reidentification.

 ## Running Tracking